OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-alert.md

 ___

 ### Alert Props
-These are the properties and attributes associated to the `ShAlert` constructor:
+These are the properties and attributes associated to the {{ $doc.constructorName }} constructor:
 #### ShAlert Properties and Attributes Description
-The `ShAlert` constructor creates a notification field with different background color to showcase the importance of notification.
-Below is a detailed description of the properties and attributes used in the `ShAlert` constructor.
+The {{ $doc.constructorName }} constructor creates a notification field with different background color to showcase the importance of notification.
+Below is a detailed description of the properties and attributes used in the {{ $doc.constructorName }} constructor.
 <table>
   <thead>
     <tr>